nirv-ai/docs/vault/README.md

 ./script.vault.sh process policy_in_dir $POLICY_DIR
 ```

-### greenfield: use admin token to create all tokes in token dir
+### greenfield: use admin token to create tokes in token dir

 ```sh
 # set and verify admin token (@see `# INTERFACE`)